 Using a Personal Wedding Website as the Invitations

 A personal website is a great way to share details and keep everyone updated but it shouldn’t be a substitute for formal invitations.
-With everything you’re asking of your guests, it’s a nice gesture to put in the time and effort to send them a nice invite.
+With everything you’re asking of your guests, it’s a nice gesture to put in the time and effort to send them a nice invitation.